as10896/codepraise-app-python/README.md

 ## Run with Docker
 You can start the app easily with Docker Compose.

-Before starting, remember to run <a href="https://as10896.github.io/codepraise-api-python/docker/" target="_blank">API</a> in advance and make sure you have all the configurations set up as mentioned before.
+Before startup, remember to run <a href="https://as10896.github.io/codepraise-api-python/docker/" target="_blank">API</a> in advance and make sure you have all the configurations set up as mentioned before.

 ### Development